Java, Programming

 }

-The output of the program will print the array of elements in the correct order.
+The program prints the array elements in ascending order.

 Quick Sort